Course Catalog - Advanced - Creating and Applying Custom Templates

 Examples

-For our two examples, we will use the Sublime Text editor to edit the Course Page in CM Course Catalog.
+For our two examples, we will use the Sublime Text editor to edit the Course Page in the WordPress Course Catalog plugin.

 The relevant file is course-page-content.phtml.